-OPR.07.05 A written directive governs traffic crash reporting, response, management and investigation, as applicable, to include crashes involving:
+OPR.07.05 A written directive governs the agency's response to traffic crashes as applicable, to include:

 - a.
 Death or injury;

 - b.
 Property damage;

 - c.
-Hit and run:
+Hit and run;

 - d.
 Impairment due to alcohol or drugs;

 - e.
 Occurrences on private property;

 - f.
 Damage to public vehicles or property; and

 - g.
 Disturbances between principals.